 Pete and Jemma’s wedding in Leeds clashed with the cricket 5 minutes away in Headingley, but it definitely wasn’t overshadowed by it.
-The ceremony took place at St Chads Church before we moved down to the Left Bank Leeds for the reception.
+The ceremony took place at St Chads Church before we moved down to the Left Bank Leeds for the reception, and what an amzing place for wedding photography.

 After getting ready, the bride and bridesmaids arrived at the church in a lovely old vintage bus.
 Despite heavy traffic from the cricket, they made it to the church on time…just.